ac0712148/logger_using_mysql_node_express_handlebars/README.md

 ## Installation and Dependencies

-To run this script, we must install the dependencies for this project.
-The main dependencies are  `inquirer` and `mySQL` to properly run the script.
+To get the application running, we must install the dependencies for this project.
+The main dependencies are  `express`, `express-handlebars`, and
- We also added a `console.table` package to render tables properly to the console.
-Running `npm install` should take care of the dependencies.
+`mysql` to properly run the server properly.
+With the `package.json` in your directore, running `npm install` should take care of the dependencies.

-## Usage
+## Purpose

-The purpose of using this project is to utilize mySQL database to store, view or modify data.
+The purpose of this project is to utilize mySQL database to store, view or modify data.
+The use of express, a framework for Node JS, allows us to communicate with the server and with the use of a custom ORM, simplifies and modularizes code.
+Finally, the use of handlebars allows us to dynamically create html for rendering the most up to date information.